FRC1756-Argos/teamargos.org/docs/software_doc/tutorials/XRP Tutorials/08_Slow_Speed_Mode/index.md

 - Learn about autonomous commands and command groups

 Excellent work!
 You're becoming proficient with command-based programming and building practical robot features. 🤖

 ---

+## Challenge: Master Your Speed Modes 🚀

+Ready to push your slow speed mode further?
+Try one or more of these mini‑challenges:

+- Add a “precision mode” (even slower, e.g., 25% speed) on a different button or trigger.
+- Make the slow speed scale value a named constant in `Constants.h` and reference it everywhere.
+- Add a dashboard printout or controller rumble when slow mode is active.

+### Tips
+- Change one thing at a time and test.
+- Ask drivers for feedback on which mode feels best.
+- Keep your constants organized for easy tuning.

+---